This video explains what we do ─ and why.

 But Christian's extensive travels came to an end in 2016, due to a recurring problem with his inner ears, which was exacerbated through flying.
-This cut down his speaking engagements dramatically, but opened a door for the development of distance learning, e-texts, and coaching via the Internet, which has since shaped the direction of Worldview Matters® and currently engages Christian Overman.
+This opened a door for the development of distance learning, e-texts, and coaching via the Internet, which has since shaped the direction of Worldview Matters® and currently engages Christian Overman.

 Worldview Matters® sees its future as developing distance learning courses, e-texts, and doing personalized coaching via the Internet.

 The first venture into this electronic world was the development of a 5-credit, distance learning course for Seattle Pacific University, where Overman has served as an adjunct faculty member for many years.
 This course is titled, "Increase Meaning: A Wholistic Approach to Christian Education."
 A non-credit version of this course is available directly through Worldview Matters®.
 Details about both of these options are provided under the Training section of this website.

 In 2018, the "Increase Meaning" distance learning course will be made available in Spanish.
 We will be actively seeking universities in South and Central America to include the "Increase Meaning" course (Spanish style) as part of their teacher-training programs.
 Very little training for Christian school teachers is currently available in Latin America.
 We will endeavor to fill this need as God directs.